Angler’s Alibi: A Day in the Life at an Alaska Fishing Lodge

 7:30 pm – Dessert is served along with coffee or after dinner drinks.
 Part of the reason we have so many guests return is due to these magnificent creations.

-8:00 pm – After a full course meal, some guests will elect to retire back to their tent for a good read, or stay in the dining room to socialize, play a game of cards or a board game.
+8:00 pm – After a full course meal, some guests will elect to retire back to their tent for a good read, or stay in the new dining room to socialize, tend the bar, or play a game of cards or a board game.
 Some guests will choose to head back out for even more fishing if their arms and eyelids will allow!

 10:00 pm – The generator goes off at 10:00 pm every night so that we can rest alongside the sounds of nature.
 You can actually hear fish jumping in the river, and sand hill cranes in the tundra.
 This is truly an amazing way to fall asleep every night of the summer.